litemint/litemint-soroban-contracts/crates/litemint-auction-contract/README.md

 # litemint-auction-contract

-Official repo hosting the open source code ([MIT License](LICENSE)) of Litemint auction smart contract powering the Litemint marketplace.
+Official repo hosting the open source code of Litemint auction smart contract powering the Litemint marketplace.

+Licensed under MIT.
+This software is provided "AS IS", no liability assumed.
+[More details](LICENSE).

 - [litemint-auction-contract](#litemint-auction-contract)
   - [Introduction](#introduction)